List of masters of Trinity College, Cambridge

 Trinity College, a constituent college of the University of Cambridge, is headed by a master who oversees the general operation of the college.
 The role is officially appointed by the monarch at the recommendation of the college, and involves presiding over meetings of the college council and its governing body, although the executive powers of the master are limited.
 In addition, the master supports relations with students and alumni of the college, and serves as an ambassador for its global development activities.

 In 1546, Trinity College was founded by Henry VIII, merging the colleges of Michaelhouse and King's Hall.
 John Redman, then Warden of King's Hall, was thus appointed first Master of Trinity College.
 There have been 40 appointments to the position; William Bill was appointed master twice, in 1551 and 1558.
 The longest serving master was Richard Bentley, from 1700 until his death in 1741.
 He held the post despite widespread unpopularity amongst the fellows, a feud which lasted for about 30 years.
 During this, Bentley survived numerous criminal charges, and had his university degree rescinded between 1718 and 1724.
-The current master, Dame Sally Davies, was appointed on 8 February 2019.
-She assumed the role during a ceremony on 8 October of that year, becoming the 39th Master of Trinity College, and the first woman to hold the position.
+The incoming master, Sir David Baulcombe, was appointed as the 40th Master of Trinity College on 15 June 2026, succeeding Dame Sally Davies.

 For much of the past, the master was required to hold a degree from the University of Cambridge, and was usually a member of Trinity College.
 Historical statutes also stated that the office of the master could only be held up to the age of 70 or 75, at the decision of the fellows.
 Currently, the master holds office for a fixed term of up to eight years.
 There is no longer a requirement to have studied at Trinity College, or the University of Cambridge, but recent masters have usually been distinguished academics.
 The incumbent is always referred to as the master, regardless of gender, for historical reasons.